Resolving Extreme Jet Substructure: High-Level Observables Network

 Identification of jets with $N$ hard sub-jets is a well-explored topic experimentally for $N \le 3$, for which many theoretically motivated observables have been constructed to summarize the information contained in the jet energy pattern~\cite{Thaler:2010tr, Larkoski:2013eya,Komiske:2016rsd, Komiske:2017aww}.
 These observables have the advantage that they are compact and physically interpretable, and can in principle be applied to jets with many more hard sub-jets.
 Here, we use $\textrm{N}$-subjettiness~\cite{Thaler:2010tr}, together with the jet mass, as a well-known benchmark.
 Following Ref.~\cite{Datta_2017}, a total of 135 $\textrm{N}$-subjettiness observables ($\tau_\textrm{N}^\beta$) are calculated along the $k_\textrm{T}$ axis, with the sub-jet axis parameter $\textrm{N}=1,\ldots, 45$, and angular weighing exponent $\beta \in \{\frac{1}{2}, 1, 2\}$, which together with the jet mass account for 136 jet observables.
 Distributions of some of the $\textrm{N}$-subjettiness observables are shown in Figure~\ref{fig:hl_hist_nsubs} for jets with various numbers of hard sub-jets.

 We train a fully-connected (dense) network which operates on the 136 high-level observables, referred to as DNN$_{136}$.
 A grid search of the hyperparameters of the dense network indicates that the best structure for the network has six hidden layers of size (800-800-800-800-800-64) and \textsc{ReLu}~\cite{inproceedings} activation function.
-To prevent overfitting and to facilitate training stablility, dropout with rate 0.3 and batch normalization are applied respectively after every hidden layer.
+To prevent overfitting and to facilitate training stability, dropout with rate 0.3 and batch normalization are applied respectively after every hidden layer.
 The output layer is a 7-dimensional softmax function, with one dimension for each category of $N$ hard sub-jets.
-See Table~\ref{tab:ModelSummaries} for the model summary of DNN$_{136}$.
+Please refer to Table~\ref{tab:ModelSummaries} for the model summary of DNN$_{136}$.